 - the cost of repairing any pre-existing faults or damage to your property or electricity supply that we discover during the installation,

-- any loss caused because you have provided inaccurate or misleading information,
+- any loss because you have provided inaccurate or misleading information,

-- any damage caused if the charge point isn’t used in line with the manufacturer’s instructions,
+- any damage because the charge point isn’t used in line with the manufacturer’s instructions,

-- any problems caused by your or anyone else’s smartphone, computer, internet browser or internet connection,
+- any problems arising from your or anyone else’s smartphone, computer, internet browser, internet connection, or use of an app,

 - any business loss or damage, such as losing profit, income, business, contracts or goodwill,